piku235/JungiThemeBundle/Resources/doc/theme-changer.md

 =============

 As you can easily guess a theme changer allows you to change a current theme.
 It has been created to ease and to centralize change of a current theme.
-Otherwise you would use a theme resolver to change the current theme.
+Otherwise you would use directly a theme resolver to change the current theme.

 ```php
 interface ThemeChangerInterface